RaoufDannaoui1/turtlebot3_with_niryo/README.md

   <img src="images/int_calib_calib.png"/>
 </div>

 Now click on the Save button as shown below  to save the calibration data.
-Then a `calibrationdata.tar.gz` folder will be created at `/tmp` folder.
+Then a `calibrationdata.tar.gz` folder will be created in `/tmp` folder.
 Extract `calibrationdata.tar.gz` folder, and open `ost.yaml`.

 <div style="text-align: center">
   <img src="images/int_calib_save.png"/>